lamalta/lamalta.github.io/index.md

 Back to earth

-To balance, to peace, back to simplicity and pureness with intelligent ways & new points of view.
+To balance, to peace, to simplicity and pureness with intelligent ways & new points of view.

 We respond to this calling to be a human being with a truly open and creativity living experience